tjaskula/AzureServiceBusHost-WebApi/README.md

-This is the demo application for Franch Techdays 2013.
-Talk is about "Asp.Net Web Api, SignalR, UX : le futur"
+This is the expermimentation of Azure Service Bus Relay host for ASP.NET Web API.
+This is very heavily inspired from the implementation of the original HttpSelfHostServer from the ASP.NET Web API.